 Founded in 1983, The World from PRX, formerly Public Radio International (PRI) is a Minneapolis-based American public radio organization, with locations in Boston, New York, London, and Beijing.
 PRI is a media content creator and also distributes programs from many sources, competing with National Public Radio, American Public Media, and the Public Radio Exchange to provide programming to public radio stations.
 According to their about page “Public Radio International (PRI) is an independent, non-profit multi-media organization that seeks to build knowledge and understanding of the world’s peoples, issues, and events through storytelling.”
 They further state “Programs produced by PRI are featured on almost 900 radio stations across the U.S.”

 Funded by / Ownership

 Public Radio International is a nonprofit that is funded through donations, government grants, and advertising.
 The website lists their largest foundation supporters as the “John D. and Catherine T. MacArthur Foundation, the Henry Luce Foundation, the Carnegie Corporation, and more.”

 Analysis / Bias

 In review, PRI distributes programming to public radio stations.
 Among its programs is the global news program “The World”, which PRI co-produces with the BBC and WGBH Boston.
 PRI stories mostly come from staff reporting from different locations around the world and is typically highly factual.
 Headlines and articles do not use loaded language such as this: What we know about the new, novel coronavirus: A timeline and this The US has renewed its support for Venezuela’s opposition.
 What does it mean?
 Both of these examples are strongly supported by Reuters, New York Times, and NPR.

-Politically, PRI does not offer strong opinions in either direction, however when reporting on the Trump administration there tends to be more negative stories by a slight margin.
+Politically, PRI does not offer strong opinions in either direction, however, when reporting on the Trump administration there tends to be more negative stories by a slight margin.
 When it comes to climate change, PRI aligns with the consensus of science and the political left.
-In general, news is reported factually and with some left leaning bias in story selection.
-All stories are evidence based.
+In general, the news is reported factually and with some left-leaning bias in story selection.
+All stories are evidence-based.